Most estate disputes don’t actually start as “disputes.”

 - Someone feels left out, unheard, or surprised by how decisions are being made

-- Preserving family relationships is important
+- Preserving family relationships matters

 Is Mediation the Right Next Step for Your Family?